1 Getting Started¶

-CentreStack includes the CentreStack server, which runs on Windows server platform, and client agent applications for Web browsers, Microsoft Windows, Mac OS X, and mobile devices such as the Android and Apple iOS operating systems.
+CentreStack includes the CentreStack server, which runs on Windows server platform, and client agent applications for Web browsers, Microsoft Windows, Mac OS X, and for mobile platforms such as the Android and the Apple iOS operating systems.

-CentreStack is a managed file sync and share solution.
-It differentiates from other file sync and share solution (EFSS) by focusing on the security, control, file server and team collaboration.
+CentreStack is a managed file sync and share solution that focuses on file server cloud-enablement.
+It differentiates from other file sync and share solutions (EFSS) by focusing on the security, control, file server and team collaboration.
 CentreStack does really well in the following areas:

 - provide on-demand access that honors read-only, and write permission in real-time.

-CentreStack is pure software built on top of the Microsoft Web Platform:
+CentreStack Server is software built on top of the Microsoft Web Platform:

 - WCF (Windows Communication Foundation)

-Since CentreStack is built on top of Microsoft Web Platform, it integrates very well with Microsoft components such as NTFS Permission, Active Directory and File Server network shares.
+Since CentreStack Server is built on top of the Microsoft Web Platform, it integrates very well with other Microsoft components such as the NTFS Permission on files and folders, the Active Directory users and the File Server network shares.

 It provides file access and sharing functionality through client agents for PCs, Macs, File Servers, Web Browsers, and Mobile Devices.
-The client agent software on Windows and Mac provide real drive mapping and volume support that contains many ways to optimize for WAN(wide area network) data transfer.
+The client agent software on Windows and Mac provide real drive mapping and volume mounting support that contains many optimization for WAN(Wide Area Network) data transfer.

 The services can be deployed in flexible combinations to meet different needs.
-There are two primary ways to deploy the CentreStack solution.
+There are two primary ways to deploy the CentreStack Server.

-- deploy CentreStack solution in the same network as the File Server and Active Directory server, in a single company deployment mode.
+- Deploy in the same site as the File Servers and Active Directory domain controllers:

-There are three different infrastructure components (logical components that can co-exist in same server).
+There are three different system components (logical components that can co-exist in the same server) in CentreStack server.
 In the smallest deployment unit, the three different components can co-exist in one single machine (all-in-one deployment).